Digital-first, unified engagement hub

 Fortunately, there are technologies that restaurants can adopt to ensure a solid customer experience for diners, regardless of whether they’re dining at the restaurant to taking their orders away.
 One example of this is the use of QR codes, which customers can scan either when they take their seats, enabling them to order via their phones, or when they arrive at the restaurant, starting the process of notifying a restaurant that a customer is ready to pick up their order.

 For good measure, when a restaurant digitally books reservations, it would be wise to share digital resources, be that via email or social, that clearly communicate safety procedures and precautions so that diners know what the restaurant is doing to make a visit as safe as possible.

 Without the right tools, it can be somewhat difficult to gauge how customers feel about your brand’s customer experience as a whole.
+And without this sort of insight, it'll be difficult to take advantage of the revenge travel phenomenon.
 CX Insights from Khoros provides brands with an actionable view of their customers, empowering them to create world-class customer experiences.
 Request a demo to learn more about customer experience analytics, and your brand, today.